 Solution-Flush distinguishes our methods from other DPF cleaning companies.
 Combined with the first two steps, this solution flush will rid any loose or stubborn debris left in the filter.

 As a final step to the restoration of your DPF, we perform an advanced-regen and prepare your DPF for delivery back to you.

 For further information about our DPF cleaning service, you can call us at

 or visit our website to contact us via email.
-Our expert team at Mammoth Equipment will be more than happy to answer all your questions right away!
+Our expert team at The DPF Company will be more than happy to answer all your questions right away!